-Employees and directors who are not authorized spokespersons must not respond under any circumstances to enquiries from the investment community, regulators, stakeholders, the media or other stakeholders, unless specifically asked to do so in accordance with the above.
+Directors, officers and employees who are not authorized spokespersons must not respond under any circumstances to enquiries from the investment community, regulators, stakeholders, the media or other stakeholders, unless specifically asked to do so in accordance with the above.
 All such enquiries should be referred to one of the designated spokespersons.